naveedazhar/naveedazhar.github.io/README.md

 # 👋 Diary of a Software Architect

-{% hint style="info" %}
-**Disclaimer:** The information compiled in the GitBook is organized as a reference to learning modern software architecture and design.
-The information may be inaccurate, or outdated.
-As technology is updating at an unprecedented pace, you are requested to refer to the official documentation of the products.
-{% endhint %}

 ## Overview

 Here are aa couple of example overviews from products with really great docs :